openhwgroup/cva6/docs/VerifStrat/source/quick_start.rst

 Look at the README in `cv32e40p` to get a sense of the directory structure of the cv32e40p-specific testbenches.
 The structure of the other cores will be similar, but need not be identical.

-The cv32e40p sub-tree supports a simple "core" testbench and a complete UVM verification environment.
+The cv32e40p sub-tree supports a simple "core" testbench and a complete UVM environment.
 Partial instructions to run the core testbench are provided above; see the README at `$CORE_V_VERIF/cv32e40p/sim/core` for full details.
 To run the CV32E40P UVM environment, go to `$CORE_V_VERIF/cv32e40p/sim/uvmt` and read the README.